AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 For more information, refer to [Scheduler activity](../../automating/using/scheduler.md).

+When designing a scheduled workflow which includes multiple activities, you need to make sure that the workflow is not rescheduled until it is finished.
+To do this, you need to configure your workflow in order to prevent its execution if one or more tasks from a previously execution is still pending.
+For more on this, refer to [this page](../../automating/using/scheduled-workflows-execution.md).

 ## Calling workflow with parameters{#workflow-with-parameters}

 Make sure that the name and number of parameters are identical to what is defined when calling the workflow (see [this page](../../automating/using/defining-parameters-calling-workflow.md).
 The parameters' types must also be consistent with the values that are expected.